IPA.CONF(5) IPA.CONF(5)

 Here each dynamic rule generated from the autorule will inherit

-configuration file parser.
+know for the configuration file parser.

-Rules patterns.
+Rules patterns

 Using rules patterns is an effective method for sharing common settings

-settings for classes of static and dynamic rules.
+of static and dynamic rules.

 If some static or dynamic rule does not have some parameter or section,